-Organize a closet: Put on some music and finally get to that hallway closet that hasn't been opened since 1998.
-As long as this stays constructive, it'll be a fun walk down memory lane with an accomplished feeling at the end.
+Organise a closet: Put on some music and finally get to that hallway closet that hasn't been opened since 1998.
+As long as this stays constructive, it will be a fun walk down memory lane with an accomplished feeling at the end.

 Go through a stack of magazines: Wrap up a few new ones like a present and bring them over to read.